anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Driver Projects Help Us Meet Researcher Needs

- The interoperability effort is being guided by several research projects identified by the research community.
+ This interoperability effort is  guided by several research projects identified by the research community.
 Feedback from the driver projects is used to aid discovery of detailed interoperability requirements and validate of the utility of the developed interoperability features.

  1. [BioData Catalyst + Kids First DRC](/ncpi/research-use-cases#1---nhlbi-biodata-catalyst--kids-first-drc) - Develop a more accurate pipeline to detect de novo mutations in family trios by utilizing the consistent calls and other graph-related information produced by the SBG graph tools in the PCGC pipeline.